prashantchamoli05/zylotech-challenge/README.md

 Full stack app challenge

 ## Quick Start
-## Clone/Download the project on your machine, and make sure you have node and npm installed.
+## Clone/Download the project on your machine and extract the folder.
+Make sure you have node and npm installed.

-## On your terminal, enter the project folder
+## On your terminal, enter the project folder zylotech-challenge-master
 ### Install server dependencies

 ```bash